Abdslamekessou/KessouriTech-DawProject/README.md

 - React Icons

 ## Quick Start
-1-you can install the zip file
+1-you can install the zip the folder

+2-unzinp the folder and open it in vsCode

-2- install the react-icons by writing in the terminal npm install react-icons
+3- install the react-icons by writing in the terminal npm install react-icons

-3- install the Font Awesome icons by writing in the terminal npm install @fortawesome/fontawesome-free
+4- install the Font Awesome icons by writing in the terminal npm install @fortawesome/fontawesome-free

-4-do
+5-do
 npm run dev